Data Storage Policy

 - Other directly relevant files: source code, object files, user libraries, include files, make files, etc

-Any data containing any confidential information as per the TAMU Data Classification Standard CANNOT BE STORED ON HPRC RESOURCES.
+Any data containing any confidential or restricted information as per the TAMU Data Classification Standard CANNOT BE STORED ON HPRC RESOURCES.

 Core File Deletion